Health Insurance and Healthcare

 The California State University (CSU) system requires that all international students in either F-1 or J-1 status purchase and maintain health insurance that meets specific requirements.
 The CSU requirements for international student health insurance are:

-Sonoma State University (SSU) offers such a policy through Aetna-Wells Fargo and requires that international students purchase our insurance policy with few exceptions (see Health Insurance Waiver below).
+Sonoma State University (SSU) offers policies through International Student Insurance and requires that international students purchase our insurance policy with few exceptions (see Health Insurance Waiver below).

 Purchasing Insurance

 New international students must complete and submit the International Student Health Insurance Committal Form prior to the mandatory orientation program.
-This form must be signed, scanned and emailed to international@sonoma.edu.
+This form is completed in the US Survival Guide of your Online Pre-Arrival Orientation.

 The insurance policy must be purchased before your arrival on-campus so that you are covered the moment that you step off the airplane.
-Health insurance coverage can be for the semester, summer, or academic year must be purchased online at International Student Insurance.
+Health insurance coverage can be for the semester, summer, or academic year.

 Continuing international students must renew their SSU health insurance policy in a timely manner so that there is no lapse in coverage.
 Payment is due no later than the first day of the semester, or a Foreign Insurance Hold will be placed on your account.